syyrmb/RawPedia/content/Wavelet_Levels/index.md

 module.

-The *merging* in the *Sharp Mask* consists of enhancing the details below the selected level and merging (blending) the result with the remaining levels: if you have selected *level 3*, the details of levels *1*, *2* and *3* will be enhanced and then merged with levels 4 and above (including the residual image).
+The *merging* in the *Sharp Mask* consists of enhancing the details equal to and below the selected level and merging (blending) the result with the remaining levels: if you have selected *level 3*, the details of levels *1*, *2* and *3* will be enhanced and then merged with levels 4 and above (including the residual image).
 The *merge* slider allows you to